supervisely-ecosystem/import-coco/README.md

 Application key points:
 - Import full original COCO 2017 & COCO 2014 datasets
 - Supports custom coco datasets
-- Supports only instance segmentation(polygons) and object detection(bounding boxes) from COCO format
+- Supports only instance segmentation(polygons), object detection(bounding boxes) and captions (tags) from COCO format
 - All information about dataset, licenses and images from COCO annotation file **will be lost**
 - Backward compatible with [Export to COCO](https://ecosystem.supervisely.com/apps/export-to-coco?_ga=2.203216728.833506216.1692536477-1574751671.1670221597)
 - Support holes in polygons